If you're looking for top-notch commercial work at the Bar then look no further than Essex Court Chambers.

 “We're not on our feet because of the nature of the work we do and how big our clients and cases are."

 When it comes to the final decision of who's made a tenant, “the members of the rota write a report on each pupil,” then they meet to discuss the reports as well as the assessments.
-After this meeting the group makes a recommendation to the head of chambers (currently Richard Jacobs QC) and that recommendation is put to a vote of all members.
+After this meeting the group makes a recommendation to the head of chambers (currently David Foxton QC) and that recommendation is put to a vote of all members.
 Claire Blanchard explains: “We do things this way because we think it's most fair: the people who make the recommendation are those who've seen a pupil's work.”
 During the run-up to this most tense of times, pupils are given the opportunity to work from home “so as not to feel too nervous about everyone knowing the tenancy decision except you.”
-In 2016 all three pupils gained tenancy.
+In 2017 three of the set's four pupils gained tenancy.

 Although they're part of a very well-oiled machine, Essex Courters do know how to let their wigs down too.
 Instead of afternoon tea, barristers have a more substantial chambers lunch to chow down on.
 This takes place every Friday and is “particularly well attended when fish and chips is on the menu.”
 It's an informal affair and a nice way “to catch up on all the latest chambers gossip.”
 Lunches aside, “the social scene's not mad – we don't go for drinks every evening,” a source said.
 “A lot of people have their own lives and everyone understands that.”